Enforcement remains tricky as NYS issues new indoor mask, vaccination requirement

 ALBANY, N.Y.
-(NEWS10) — Precedent and previous mandates have shown neither the state, nor local leaders are 100 percent clear on how to enforce COVID-19 requirements.
+(WTEN) — Precedent and previous mandates have shown neither the state, nor local leaders are 100 percent clear on how to enforce COVID-19 requirements.

 “This will largely fall on the businesses to maintain themselves and their patrons.
 A lot of this is actually going to be enforced just on the ‘honor system’,” explains Greg Rinckey, a co-founder of Tully Rinckey Attorneys and Counselors at Law.
 “Department of Health will be doing spot checks.
 They are going to be out, their inspectors will be out, inspecting large businesses, but there’s not enough Department of Health inspectors in the state to inspect everyone.”